BoGrape: Bayesian optimization over graphs with shortest-path encoded: Introduction

 Recent advances on applying MIP to optimize trained machine learning (ML) models \citep{ceccon2022omlt,schweidtmann2022optimization,thebelt2022maximizing} suggest pathways to address these challenges.
 By equivalently encoding surrogates, e.g., GPs \citep{schweidtmann2021deterministic}, trees \citep{misic2020optimization,mistry2021mixed,ammari2023linear}, neural networks (NNs) \citep{fischetti2018deep,anderson2020strong,tsay2021partition,wang2023optimizing}, as constraints in larger decision-making problems, several MIP-based BO methods are proposed, allowing global optimization over mixed-feature domains \citep{thebelt2021entmoot,thebelt2022multi,papalexopoulos2022constrained,xie2024global}.
-Moreover, some works develop MIP-based techniques to handle optimization problems constrained by graph neural networks (GNNs) with applications to molecular design \citep{zhang2023optimizing,mcdonald2024mixed,zhang2024augmenting} and robustness certification \citep{hojny2024verifying}.
+Moreover, some works develop MIP-based techniques to handle optimization problems constrained by graph neural networks (GNNs), with applications to molecular design \citep{zhang2023optimizing,mcdonald2024mixed,zhang2024augmenting} and robustness certification \citep{hojny2024verifying,gaines2025explaining}.
 However, given the data requirements of GNNs, the computational cost of solving the large resulting MIPs, and the lack of uncertainty quantification, GNNs are impractical surrogates for graph BO.

 This paper proposes BoGrape, a MIP-based graph BO method to optimize functions over connected graphs with attributes.
-GPs are chosen as the surrogates, using global acquisition function optimization methods introduced by \citet{xie2024global}.
-We develop four variants of the classic shortest-path graph kernel \citep{borgwardt2005shortest} for use in BoGrape.
-By precisely representing the shortest paths as decision variables, the acquisition function optimization is formulated as a MIP with a mixed-feature search space, graph kernel, and relevant problem-specific constraints.
+GP surrogates are formulated and optimized using global acquisition function optimization techniques introduced in \citet{xie2024global}.
+We develop four variants of the classic shortest-path graph kernel \citep{borgwardt2005shortest}, as well as MIP encodings of graph search space, for use in BoGrape.
+By introducing a representation of the shortest paths as decision variables, the acquisition function optimization is formulated as a MIP with a mixed-feature search space, graph kernel, and relevant problem-specific constraints.
+While we choose shortest path kernels for their ability to model both undirected and directed graphs, BoGrape focuses on undirected graphs.
 Figure \ref{fig:BoGrape_illus} illustrates the BoGrape pipeline.
-To the best of our knowledge, BoGrape is the first BO algorithm addressing a general attributed graph domain and solving the acquisition function to global optimality.
+Our main contributions include: